GinYoshida/CarND_t1_P4_Adv_lane_finding/writeup_report.md

  Then, lane position in each layer was calculated with convolution.
 (From line 135 to 199)
  If difference of center position in the next layer is more than multiplication between tol_lane_gap and window_width, position will be exclude for output and None will be added.

+ In Fig1, examples of detected position are shown in bottom left.

 #### 5. Polynomial fitting and parameter calculation
  For polynomial curve fitting from lane positions, "polyfit_funt" function was defined.
 (From line 256 to 270) As shown in 4, lane position list includes None data.
 They were excluded in this function.
+ In Fig1, examples of polynominal curve are shown in bottom center.

  For calculation of lane radius and position of vehicle, "image_pal_calculatn" function was defined.
 (From line 274 to 325) Vehicle position was calculated as mid point between end of lane curves, calculated with polyfit_funt.
 (From line 288 295)